SandersLin/CS-Masters-examination-solutions/README.md

 1. assign maintainers to ech subject (probably 1-2 person per subject adequate)
 2. curation of solutions we already have
-3.add more schools
+3. add more schools
-4.configurate readme links
+4. configurate readme links

 ***